A Recipe for Watermarking Diffusion Models

 \section{Introduction}

-Recently, diffusion models (DMs) have demonstrated impressive performance on generative tasks like image synthesis \cite{ho2020denoising,sohl2015deep,song2019generative,song2021score}.
-In comparison to other generative models, such as GANs \cite{brock2018large,goodfellow2014GAN} or VAEs \cite{kingma2013auto,van2017neural}, DMs exhibit promising advantages in terms of generative quality and diversity \cite{Karras2022edm}.
-Several large-scale DMs are created as a result of the growing interest in controllable (\eg, text-to-image) generation sparked by the success of DMs \cite{nichol2021glide,ramesh2022hierarchical,rombach2022high}.

-As various variants of DMs become widespread in practical applications~\cite{ruiz2022dreambooth,zhang2023adding}, several legal issues arise including:
+Diffusion models (DMs) have demonstrated impressive performance on generative tasks like image synthesis~\citep{ho2020denoising,sohl2015deep,song2019generative,song2021score}.
+In comparison to other generative models, such as GANs~\citep{goodfellow2014GAN} or VAEs~\citep{kingma2013auto}, DMs exhibit promising advantages in terms of generative quality and diversity~\citep{Karras2022edm}.
+Several large-scale DMs are created as a result of the growing interest in controllable (e.g., text-to-image) generation sparked by the success of DMs~\citep{nichol2021glide,ramesh2022hierarchical,rombach2022high}.
+As various variants of DMs become widespread in practical applications~\citep{ruiz2022dreambooth,zhang2023adding}, several legal issues arise including:

-\textbf{(\romannumeral 1) Copyright protection.} Pretrained DMs, such as Stable Diffusion \cite{rombach2022high},\footnote{Stable Diffusion applies the CreativeML Open RAIL-M license.} are the foundation for a variety of practical applications.
+\textbf{(\romannumeral 1) Copyright protection.} Pretrained DMs, such as Stable Diffusion~\citep{rombach2022high},\footnote{Stable Diffusion applies the CreativeML Open RAIL-M license.} are the foundation for a variety of practical applications.
 Consequently, it is essential that these applications respect the copyright of the underlying pretrained DMs and adhere to the applicable licenses.
-Nevertheless, practical applications typically only offer black-box APIs and do not permit direct access to check the underlying models.
+Nevertheless, practical applications typically only offer black-box APIs and do not permit direct access to check the copyright/licenses of underlying models.

-\textbf{(\romannumeral 2) Detecting generated contents.} The use of generative models to produce fake content (\eg, Deepfake \cite{verdoliva2020media}), new artworks, or abusive material poses potential legal risks or disputes.
+\textbf{(\romannumeral 2) Detecting generated contents.} The use of generative models to produce fake content (e.g., Deepfake~\citep{verdoliva2020media}), new artworks, or abusive material poses potential legal risks or disputes.
 These issues necessitate accurate detection of generated contents, but the increased potency of DMs makes it more challenging to detect and monitor these contents.

-In other literature, watermarks have been utilized to protect the copyright of neural networks trained on discriminative tasks \cite{zhang2018protecting}, and to detect fake contents generated by GANs \cite{yu2021artificial_finger} or, more recently, GPT models \cite{kirchenbauer2023watermark}.
+In other literature, watermarks have been utilized to protect the copyright of neural networks trained on discriminative tasks~\citep{zhang2018protecting}, and to detect fake contents generated by GANs~\citep{yu2021artificial_finger} or, more recently, GPT models~\citep{kirchenbauer2023watermark}.
 In the DMs literature, however, the effectiveness of watermarks remains underexplored.
-In particular, DMs use longer and stochastic tracks to generate samples, and existing large-scale DMs possess newly-designed multimodal structures \cite{rombach2022high}.
+In particular, DMs use longer and stochastic tracks to generate samples, and existing large-scale DMs possess newly-designed multimodal structures~\citep{rombach2022high}.